Cornstarch Monsters – Science Fair Experiment

 - Newspaper or a plastic drip cloth to cover the floor

-- Pour approximately 1/4 of the box of cornstarch into the mixing bowl and slowly add about 1/2 cup of water.
+Pour approximately 1/4 cup of cornstarch into the mixing bowl and slowly add about 1/2 cup of water.
 Stir.
-Sometimes it is easier to mix the cornstarch and water with your bare hands–of course, this only adds to the fun.
+Sometimes it is easier to mix the cornstarch and water with your bare hands.

-- Continue adding cornstarch and water in small amounts until you get a mixture that has the consistency of honey.
-It may take a little work to get the consistency just right, but you will eventually end up mixing one box of cornstarch with roughly 1 to 2 cups of water.
+Continue adding cornstarch and water in small amounts until you get a mixture that has the consistency of honey.
+It may take a little work to get the consistency just right.
 The mixture gets thicker or more viscous as you add more cornstarch.

-- Turn on your sound system and turn up the volume.
+Turn on your sound system and turn up the volume.
 Pick a track that has a low, consistent bassline and press play.
-(You can also download the audio track that we use.).
-Watch the non-Newtonian fluid.
-What’s happening?
+(You can also download the audio track that we use.)
+Watch the non-Newtonian fluid come to life!

 You probably noticed that lower frequencies (the sounds of an explosion or bass in a song) subjected the oobleck to much more movement.
 Knowledge about sound waves, however, might lead you to believe that it should be the exact opposite.
 The higher pitched sounds have a higher frequency (meaning there are more vibrations per second).
 But more vibrations don’t equal more movement of the non-Newtonian fluid.
 Instead, it is the lower pitched (lower frequency) sounds that cause the oobleck to shake.
 Although there are fewer vibrations per second at lower pitches, these frequencies cause more motion in the speaker cones.